jnidzwetzki/bboxdb/docs/_posts/2021-03-26-tutorial-streamdata.md

 # Handle a real-world data stream with BBoxDB Streams

-This tutorial shows, how you can process a real-world data set of position data with BBoxDB Streams.
+This tutorial shows how you can process a real-world data set of position data with BBoxDB Streams.
 Queries such as spatial joins between the stream elements and n-dimensional data will be performed.
-The position data of public transport vehicles in Sydney are used as data stream.
+The position data of public transport vehicles in Sydney are used as a data stream.
 Spatial data from the OpenStreetMap project is used for the static dataset.
 Queries such as:

 * _Which bus / train / ferry is currently located in a given query rectangle_ (continuous range query)?
 * _Which bus is currently located on a Bridge_ (continuous spatial join query)?